richardseabrook/samaritans-dashboard/README.md

 ### Three Rings

 * Create a new Wiki in 3R called 'Branch Comms Screens' any pages you create in here will become on-screen messages.
 You may want to use 3R permissions to restrict the ability to change these and/or use the lock functionality.
-* Create a new role in 3R called 'Branch Comms Screens'.
+* Create a new role in 3R called something similar to 'Branch Comms Screens'.
 * Grant this role View on Events, under Directory Access grant View for all core roles, tick Directory Self-manage, View for Wiki and View for Stats and enable it as a Core role.
 * Create a volunteer called 'Branch Comms Screens' with only this role, log in as this new account and add an API key for them via their Directory page.
 * For each rota you want the screen to display, ensure Branch Comms Screens has View permissions over it.